mbarkhau/lib3to6/README.md

 Compile Python 3.6+ code to Python 2.7+ compatible code.
 The idea is quite similar to Babel https://babeljs.io/.
-Develop using the newest interpreter and use (most) new language features without sacrificing backward compatibility.
+Develop using the newest interpreter and use (most) new language features and still maintain backward compatibility.

 Project/Repo: